Case ID: M16-088LC^

 Biomarkers for Diagnosis of Lung Cancer

-Lung cancer is the leading cause of cancer deaths in the United States, with more than 150,000 deaths in 2014.
+In 2021, 134,592 people died from lung cancer, or 22% of all cancer deaths.
+Lung cancer is the leading cause of cancer death overall and among both men and women.
 While the increased use of CT screening for lung cancer has resulted in a reduction in lung cancer mortality, it has also resulted in an increased detection of benign pulmonary nodules.
 Patients often undergo unnecessary, costly and invasive procedures only to find that the pulmonary nodules are benign.
 There is a need for diagnostic tests that can differentiate between malignant and benign nodules, that when combined with CT screening provides an improved diagnostic performance.

 These biomarkers and autoantibody signature provide the first blood test that is clinically able to differentiate lung cancer patients from CT positive populations.